virtual/hugo-static-satinflame/content/blog/shoreline-redesign.md

 ## Development

 We decided to use Bootstrap 4 for development as it incorporates Sass (instead of LESS) and offered extensibility with its components out of the box.
-In addition, this is the first project I developed using Jigsaw.
-In addition to the modern conveniences of compiling Sass, viewing live changes during development, and being able to run the code locally using Vagrant, Jigsaw also offers small building blocks similar to the transformations of snippets or components found in OU Campus.
+This was also the first project I developed using [Jigsaw](https://jigsaw.tighten.co).
+In addition to the modern conveniences of compiling Sass, viewing live changes during development, and being able to run the code locally using Vagrant, Jigsaw also offers small building blocks that mimic the transformations of snippets or components found in OU Campus.
+In turn, this similarity makes implementing the code more seemless as it shows the logic needed for the XSLT.

 - [View demo](https://virtual.github.io/shoreline/) | [Snippets](https://virtual.github.io/shoreline/v3/)